f5devcentral/xcwaapdemoguide/README.rst

 .. figure:: assets/waf_dashboard_events.png

-Now navigate to **Security Events** and then open one of the security events to drill into it.
+Now navigate to **Security Analytics** and then open one of the security events to drill into it.

 .. figure:: assets/waf_requests.png